The Stranger (1995 film)

-The Stranger is a 1995 American martial arts action film directed by Fritz Kiersch and starring former professional kickboxing champion Kathy Long.
+The Stranger is a 1995 American martial arts action thriller film directed by Fritz Kiersch and starring former professional kickboxing champion Kathy Long.
+The plot of the film is based on the premise of the Clint Eastwood classic film High Plains Drifter (1973), transposed onto an outlaw biker club subculture.
 The film was released directly to home video in 1995.